Kayleexx/conflux/README.md

 { "token": "<JWT_TOKEN>" }
 ```

-Each login issues a new token with a unique session ID (`sid`).
+Each login creates a new session with a unique session ID (`sid`).

 ---

 ### `GET /dashboard`

-Returns information about all active rooms and their current state.
+Returns all active rooms and their current state.

 **Response**